dijasila/GPAW/doc/documentation/tddft/lcaotddft.rst

 results with respect to grid time-propagation code** on a largest system possible.
 For example, one can create a prototype system, which consists of similar atom species with similar roles than in the parent system, but small enough to calculate with grid propagation mode.
-Example will be given in advanced tutorial.
+For example, in relevance of benchmarking the basis set, see Fig. 4 and 5 of [#Kuisma2015]_.

 After these remarks, we describe two sets of basis sets that can be used as a starting point for choosing suitable basis set for your needs.
 Namely,